 August 13, 2020 | Good Primary Care

-In light of COVID-19, we want maximum flexibility in the way we care for our patients.
-Virtual doctor visits are a great way to minimize the risk of exposure.
+As always, we want maximum flexibility in the way we care for our patients.
+Virtual doctor visits are a great way to see patients in the comfort of their own home.
 Seeing you virtually can save you time and provide you with the quality care you deserve.

 What is a virtual visit?

 A virtual visit is an appointment conducted by computer, tablet, or smartphone.
 It allows our patients to see and speak with their care team over a video call rather than in person.

 During these challenging times, we understand that one of the safest places for our patients to be is home.
 Whether you have an upcoming virtual doctor visit or are interested in learning more about the process, it’s helpful to know these steps to make sure you are prepared.